Monday storm updates: Snowfall and wind continuing in Jefferson, Lewis counties

 The northern part of Lewis County will see some snow, near Carthage and toward Harrisville, where another 5 to 10 inches of snow is forecast.

-Other portions of Lewis County such as Lowville are only forecasted to get another inch or two of snow, Mr. Hitchcock said.
+Other portions of Lewis County such as Lowville are only forecast to get another inch or two of snow, Mr. Hitchcock said.

 The National Weather Service in Burlington is predicting another 8 to 12 inches in southern St. Lawrence County in areas such as Gouverneur and Fullerville, while 6 to 8 inches is expected in northern St. Lawrence County near South Russell, South Edwards and Star Lake.